Sherri Krauss, LVT — Hospital Manager

 At home, Megan loves spending time with family and her own three dogs and cat when she is not exploring the great outdoors.
 She also loves horses and wishes to someday own her own horse farm.

 Deanna graduated high school in Hawaii and attended the University of Hawaii for her first two years of college.
 While in Hawaii she volunteered at Kapalama Pet Hospital and worked for Dogwalker Etc. She moved to Blacksburg to attend Virginia Tech in 2013 from which she earned her BS in Animal Science in December 2015.

 Deanna joined our team in March 2016.
-While not at work her hobbies are kayaking, hiking, video games, and playing with her calico cat Daphne and her dog Hoss.
+When not at work, her hobbies include kayaking, hiking, video games, and playing with her calico cat, Daphne, and her dog, Hoss.
 Her dream is to specialize in animal behavior and offer training.

 Mandy Harris — Veterinary Assistant

 Mandy joined the team in April of 2014 as an animal care attendant.
 With her love of animals, compassionate way of nursing, and easy going attitude, she was moved into the position of veterinary assistant.
 She is currently taking classes with hopes of becoming a licensed veterinary technician.